-We also have a FREE "Self Storage Explained" PDF for you to download!
+We also offer a FREE Self Storage Explained PDF for you to download!

 The borough of Bromley is in the south east part of London.
 Its name has Anglo Saxon origins, coming from Bromleag which refers to a piece of land where Broom (a shrub) grew.
 Bromley is one of the largest of London's boroughs, and includes the areas of Penge, Orpington and Beckenham, as well as the town of Bromley itself.
 The borough was created in 1965, when the older boroughs of Beckenham and Bromley were amalgamated.
 At the same time, Bromley was given status as a Greater London district.
 Due to its origins as a separate village outside of London, Bromley has developed one of the largest business districts outside of the Central London area.